bittencourt-lucas/swpathtracer-python/README.md

 Using this program:

+First, you need the following Python libs:

+pyassimp

+pygame

+numpy

 Clone all files and run the following command on a Terminal (or any Python3 interpreter):

 python3 swpathtracer-python